deivgin/parallel-computing/ada/ada-slides.md

 ### 'rendezvous' synchronization example explanation

 - The task T is declared with an entry point called "Start".
-- T will pause and wait for the main program to call the an entry point.
+- T will pause and wait for the main program to call an entry point.
 - When the main program calls _T.Start_, it synchronizes with the accept statement in task T.
 - _accept Start_ is where T waits for entry call from the main procedure.
 - The result - "In Main" will always be printed before "In T"